18F/accessibility/pages/checklist.md

 ### Checklist for accessible files
 We also need to create accessible files and assets.
 This includes slides, documents, forms, charts, and diagrams.

-Use this [Google tools checklist](https://docs.google.com/document/d/1DXiU7pBxMQogH5G4MFC79ki5xCMt1VlED5Mq-XUINmA/edit?usp=sharing) for creating more accessible files and assets.
+Use this [GSA only: Google tools checklist](https://docs.google.com/document/d/1DXiU7pBxMQogH5G4MFC79ki5xCMt1VlED5Mq-XUINmA/edit?usp=sharing) for creating more accessible files and assets.